Surrender of General Botho Elster: Aftermath

 SOE agent Pearl Witherington was furious at the lenient treatment of Elster's Germans and the exclusion of the Resistance from the surrender.
 She said that "General Macon was completely ignorant of the fact that the capitulation of the Germans was due entirely" to the French Resistance.
 Moreover, she complained that the Americans showered the German soldiers with oranges, chocolate, and American cigarettes, luxuries denied the French population during the war.
 "Her boys," she said, "were not soldiers but freedom fighters" but "we [the Resistance fighters] liberated France south of the Loire."
 On 21 September she was ordered to return to London with the British agents she led.

 Arthur Clutton of the Jedburghs tried to get the terms of the surrender agreement enforced.
 The agreement had called for the French Resistance to be given the surrendered German arms, but Charles de Gaulle, head of the French provisional government, blocked that, fearing that the arms would fall into the hands of resistance groups, especially communists, opposed to his government.
 Clutton also tried to get the captured German vehicles and horses, most of them stolen, returned to French civilians.
 The horses, he said, were dying of neglect.
 Instead, on 25 September, his mission was terminated and he was ordered to Paris.

 Their exclusion from the surrender agreement and its spoils was a bitter pill to the French Resistance.
 Local French citizens burned American flags and sent outraged letters to local and national newspapers.

-Sam Magill was deemed "irreplaceable" as the leader of the Intelligence and Reconnaissance platoon and he ended World War II still a lieutenant.
+Sam Magill was deemed "irreplaceable" as the leader of the Intelligence and Reconnaissance platoon.
+He ended World War II as a lieutenant.
 France awarded him a Croix de Guerre and the U.S gave him a Legion of Merit.
-He rejoined the army about 1950 as an intelligence officer, retired a lieutenant colonel in 1969, and lived in Munich, Germany until his death in 2013.
+He rejoined the army in 1950 as an intelligence officer, retired as a lieutenant colonel in 1969, and lived in Munich, Germany until his death in 2013.
 After his military retirement, he worked as a technical adviser for many movies about World War II.
 Botho Elster was sentenced to death (in absentia) by a Nazi military court on 7 March 1945 for surrendering without permission.
-He died of a heart attack in Germany in 1952 and was exonerated in 1998.
+He died of a heart attack in Germany in 1952 and was exonerated by denazification procedures in 1998.